Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Set-AzLoadBalancerInboundNatRule.md

       - `[ProvisioningState <String>]`: The provisioning state of the network interface IP configuration.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.
       - `[PublicIPAddress <IPublicIPAddress>]`: Public IP address bound to the IP configuration.
       - `[Subnet <ISubnet>]`: Subnet bound to the IP configuration.
-      - `[VirtualNetworkTap <IVirtualNetworkTap[]>]`: The reference to Virtual Network Taps.
+      - `[VnetTap <IVirtualNetworkTap[]>]`: The reference to Virtual Network Taps.
     - `[Etag <String>]`: A unique read-only string that changes whenever the resource is updated.
     - `[Name <String>]`: Name of the backend address pool that is unique within an Application Gateway.
     - `[ProvisioningState <String>]`: Provisioning state of the backend address pool resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.
     - `[Type <String>]`: Type of the resource.
   - `[ApplicationSecurityGroup <IApplicationSecurityGroup[]>]`: Application security groups in which the IP configuration is included.
-  - `[DestinationLoadBalancerFrontEndIPConfigurationEtag <String>]`: A unique read-only string that changes whenever the resource is updated.
+  - `[DestinationLoadBalancerEtag <String>]`: A unique read-only string that changes whenever the resource is updated.
-  - `[DestinationLoadBalancerFrontEndIPConfigurationId <String>]`: Resource ID.
+  - `[DestinationLoadBalancerId <String>]`: Resource ID.
-  - `[DestinationLoadBalancerFrontEndIPConfigurationName <String>]`: The name of the resource that is unique within a resource group.
+  - `[DestinationLoadBalancerName <String>]`: The name of the resource that is unique within a resource group.
 This name can be used to access the resource.
-  - `[DestinationLoadBalancerFrontEndIPConfigurationPropertiesPrivateIpaddress <String>]`: The private IP address of the IP configuration.
+  - `[DestinationLoadBalancerPrivateIPAddress <String>]`: The private IP address of the IP configuration.
-  - `[DestinationLoadBalancerFrontEndIPConfigurationPropertiesPrivateIpallocationMethod <IPAllocationMethod?>]`: The Private IP allocation method.
+  - `[DestinationLoadBalancerPrivateIPAllocationMethod <IPAllocationMethod?>]`: The Private IP allocation method.
-  - `[DestinationLoadBalancerFrontEndIPConfigurationPropertiesProvisioningState <String>]`: Gets the provisioning state of the public IP resource.
+  - `[DestinationLoadBalancerProvisioningState <String>]`: Gets the provisioning state of the public IP resource.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.
-  - `[DestinationLoadBalancerFrontEndIPConfigurationPropertiesPublicIpaddress <IPublicIPAddress>]`: The reference of the Public IP resource.
+  - `[DestinationLoadBalancerPublicIPAddress <IPublicIPAddress>]`: The reference of the Public IP resource.
-  - `[DestinationLoadBalancerFrontEndIPConfigurationPropertiesSubnet <ISubnet>]`: The reference of the subnet resource.
+  - `[DestinationLoadBalancerSubnet <ISubnet>]`: The reference of the subnet resource.
-  - `[DestinationLoadBalancerFrontEndIPConfigurationZone <String[]>]`: A list of availability zones denoting the IP allocated for the resource needs to come from.
+  - `[DestinationLoadBalancerZone <String[]>]`: A list of availability zones denoting the IP allocated for the resource needs to come from.
-  - `[DestinationNetworkInterfaceIPConfigurationEtag <String>]`: A unique read-only string that changes whenever the resource is updated.
+  - `[DestinationNetworkInterfaceEtag <String>]`: A unique read-only string that changes whenever the resource is updated.
-  - `[DestinationNetworkInterfaceIPConfigurationId <String>]`: Resource ID.
+  - `[DestinationNetworkInterfaceId <String>]`: Resource ID.
-  - `[DestinationNetworkInterfaceIPConfigurationName <String>]`: The name of the resource that is unique within a resource group.
+  - `[DestinationNetworkInterfaceName <String>]`: The name of the resource that is unique within a resource group.
 This name can be used to access the resource.
-  - `[DestinationNetworkInterfaceIPConfigurationPropertiesPrivateIpaddress <String>]`: Private IP address of the IP configuration.
+  - `[DestinationNetworkInterfacePrivateIPAddress <String>]`: Private IP address of the IP configuration.
-  - `[DestinationNetworkInterfaceIPConfigurationPropertiesPrivateIpallocationMethod <IPAllocationMethod?>]`: The private IP address allocation method.
+  - `[DestinationNetworkInterfacePrivateIPAllocationMethod <IPAllocationMethod?>]`: The private IP address allocation method.
-  - `[DestinationNetworkInterfaceIPConfigurationPropertiesProvisioningState <String>]`: The provisioning state of the network interface IP configuration.
+  - `[DestinationNetworkInterfaceProvisioningState <String>]`: The provisioning state of the network interface IP configuration.
 Possible values are: 'Updating', 'Deleting', and 'Failed'.
-  - `[DestinationNetworkInterfaceIPConfigurationPropertiesPublicIpaddress <IPublicIPAddress>]`: Public IP address bound to the IP configuration.
+  - `[DestinationNetworkInterfacePublicIPAddress <IPublicIPAddress>]`: Public IP address bound to the IP configuration.
-  - `[DestinationNetworkInterfaceIPConfigurationPropertiesSubnet <ISubnet>]`: Subnet bound to the IP configuration.
+  - `[DestinationNetworkInterfaceSubnet <ISubnet>]`: Subnet bound to the IP configuration.
   - `[DestinationPort <Int32?>]`: The VXLAN destination port that will receive the tapped traffic.
   - `[Etag <String>]`: Gets a unique read-only string that changes whenever the resource is updated.
   - `[LoadBalancerBackendAddressPool <IBackendAddressPool[]>]`: The reference of LoadBalancerBackendAddressPool resource.
   - `[LoadBalancerInboundNatRule <IInboundNatRule[]>]`: A list of references of LoadBalancerInboundNatRules.
   - `[Primary <Boolean?>]`: Gets whether this is a primary customer address on the network interface.
   - `[PrivateIPAddressVersion <IPVersion?>]`: Available from Api-Version 2016-03-30 onwards, it represents whether the specific ipconfiguration is IPv4 or IPv6.
 Default is taken as IPv4.
-  - `[PropertiesDestinationNetworkInterfaceIPConfigurationPropertiesVirtualNetworkTaps <IVirtualNetworkTap[]>]`: The reference to Virtual Network Taps.
   - `[PublicIPPrefixId <String>]`: Resource ID.

 ## RELATED LINKS